-We drove through Chinatown in Richardson this weekend in search of something particular, but the restaurant we were looking for was a mob scene.
+We drove through Chinatown in Richardson this week in search of something particular, but the restaurant we were looking for was a mob scene.
 So we carefully summoned past memories of all the many choices of restaurants in the plaza and decided on Caravelle which has a focus on Vietnamese and Chinese dishes.

 You can certainly find a worthy bowl of pho on the menu, but was looking for something a bit different.
 For a soup we ordered a combination hot pot which would encompass many of the seafood items they offer, but we were being waited on by the most entertaining Mary, who is also a manager at the restaurant, and she directed us to the catfish hot pot.
 She said it was much more authentic, and we are a sucker for that phrase.